 The scar after a parathyroid surgery may be difficult to see, even up close.
 When surgery is performed by a parathyroid expert, minimal scarring occurs.
 As a result, a patient’s parathyroid surgery scar may be unnoticeable.

-How Should You Care for a Parathyroid Surgery Scar?
+How Should You Care for Your Scar After Parathyroid Surgery?

 Parathyroid surgery patients should receive post-treatment instructions which include recommendations to care for a surgical scar.
 By following post-treatment instructions, patients can minimize scarring, as well as avoid potential complications.
 Post-treatment care instructions typically offer the following recommendations: